Wii system software: Disc Channel

 The Disc Channel is the primary way to play Wii and GameCube titles from supported Nintendo optical discs inserted into the console.

-Each Wii game disc includes a system update partition, which includes the latest Wii software from the time the game was released.
+Each Wii game disc includes a system update partition, which includes the most recent Wii software from the time the game was released.
 If a disc that is inserted contains newer software than the one installed on the console, installing the new software will be required to play the game.
 This allows users without an internet connection to still receive system updates.
 When loaded into the disc slot, an icon on the Disc Channel that says "Wii System Update" appears.
 After selecting the channel, the Wii will automatically update.
 If these updates are not installed, the game will remain unplayable until the update is installed, as each time the channel is loaded with the game inserted, the update prompt will appear, and declining the update will return the player to the Wii Menu instead of starting the game.

 Games requiring a system update can still be played without updating using homebrew software, such as Gecko OS or a USB loader.